sidntrivedi012/Holmes/README.md

 ` 1.
 Clone the repository.`

 ` 2.
-Fire up the terminal and rub 'ruby bot2.rb'. `
+Fire up the terminal and type 'ruby bot2.rb'. `

-* To change the channel, edit the ruby file.
+* To change the channel, edit the source file.